GuilhermeHenq/Journey-map/README.md

 <b><h1>EasyJourneyMap</h1></b>

 Front-end made with React Native + Vite, utilizing the React Konva library, a popular shape-manipulation tool, as its main structural point for the tool build.
 Back-end made with Node.JS using Express framework, a very popular web structured framework, coded in JavaScript that runs over the Node.JS environment in execution time.
-Utilizing a MySql database, with schema mapjourney to store all info.
+Utilizing a MySQL database, with schema <i>mapjourney</i> to store all info.

 <b><h2>How to start front-end interface:</h2></b>